egodigital/ego-cli/README.md

 Command Line Interface, which is designed to handle things, like Dev(Op) tasks, much faster.

+> ⚠️⚠️⚠️ **This project is not maintained anymore.
+We will refactor the software and continue the work [here](https://github.com/egodigital/ego-cli)** ⚠️⚠️⚠️

 ## Install

 You can install it globally: